Serpentine RC

 Course information.

-During the 10K race runners complete two short laps in Kensington Gardens before returning to Hyde Park and finishing on the north side of the Serpentine by the Boat House.
+During the 10K race runners complete two short laps in Kensington Gardens before returning to Hyde Park and finishing on the south side of the Serpentine, at the Old Football Pitches.
 The course passes many iconic landmarks including Kensington Palace, the Italian Gardens and the Henry Moore statue.
 The full 10K route is available in the 'Maps' section.
 The 3K fun run route is available in the 'Maps' section.

 Current records for the NYD10K race.